 Michael Phelps is an American former competitive swimmer and the most successful and most decorated Olympian of all time, with a total of 28 medals.
-Phelps also holds the all-time records for Olympic gold medals (23), Olympic gold medals in individual events (13), and Olympic medals in individual events (16).
+Phelps also holds the all-time records for Olympic gold medals, Olympic gold medals in individual events, and Olympic medals in individual events.
 When he won eight gold medals at the 2008 Beijing Games, Phelps broke fellow American swimmer Mark Spitz's 1972 record of seven first-place finishes at any single Olympic Games.
 At the 2004 Summer Olympics in Athens, Phelps had already tied the record of eight medals of any color at a single Games by winning six gold and two bronze medals.
 At the 2012 Summer Olympics in London, Phelps won four gold and two silver medals, and at the 2016 Summer Olympics in Rio de Janeiro, he won five gold medals and one silver.
 This made him the most successful athlete of the Games for the fourth Olympics in a row.
 Most recently, Michael can be seen commentating on the Olympic Swimming Trials and select races in Tokyo.

 Phelps was born June 30, 1985 in Maryland to a mother who is a middle school principal and a father who almost made a professional football team.
 Phelps won six gold and two bronze medals at the Olympics held in Athens in 2004.
 He was a perfect 8 for 8 in Beijing bringing in eight gold medals in 2008.
 In London he gained 4 more Golds, a Silver, and a Bronze.
 He holds the record for the most gold medals won in a single Olympic year, breaking the record of American swimmer Mark Spitz who won seven gold medals in Munich in 1972.
 His total medal count of 22 is also a record.
 Soviet gymnast Larissa Lalynina who won 18 medals over three Olympics including nine gold ones is a distant second.